igsegg/CryoHackathon2023/README.md

 - [Climate Copernicus Data Store](https://cds.climate.copernicus.eu/#!/home): A web interface to easily download many widely-used data sets such as ERA5, ESA land cover products, as well as many satellite-derived products!

 - [Antarctic Datasets](https://www.antarcticglaciers.org/antarctica-2/antarctic-datasets/): Here you can find plenty more datasets for Antarctica and descriptions for how to download the datasets etc!
+Datasets include velocity, bed geometry ice geometry and grounding line position.

 - [Climate model output](https://esgf-node.llnl.gov/search/cmip6/): Here you can find a lot of model simulations produced for the 6th phase of the Coupled Model Intercomparison Project!
 To access it, you need to create an account [here](https://esgf-node.llnl.gov/user/add/) It is a bit technical, here is a [guide for users](https://pcmdi.llnl.gov/CMIP6/Guide/dataUsers.html).
 There is also a nice python package to help downloading the data: [intake-esm](https://intake-esm.readthedocs.io/en/stable/index.html).

 - [Diverse climate datasets](https://www.cen.uni-hamburg.de/en/icdc/data.html): Here you can find a large variety of observational datasets of climate variables.

+- [Airborne radar data](https://www.bas.ac.uk/project/nagdp/): Here you can find airborne geophysical radar data!

 # Support team 👨‍💻👩🏽‍💻👩‍💻👨🏽‍💻